 Who is eligible?
 What are the roles?

-- Mentee - Any faculty who has joined the college (in a faculty role) within the past 5 years and not yet participated with a mentor.
+- Mentee - Any faculty who has joined the college (in a faculty role) within the past 5 years and not yet participated in Faculty Connections with a mentor.
+(Stipend)

 - Mentor - Any faculty who has been teaching at Lane more than three (3) years, is engaged with college activities, and wants to assist a new faculty member on an ongoing basis for the entire academic year.
-You will be expected to complete a mentor application form and attend a one hour mentor training.
+(Stipend)

 - Participant – Any faculty member who would like the connection and ongoing professional development.

 Can I attend more than once?

 - Yes.
 New (within 5 years) faculty can attend once as a "mentee" with the stipend.
 Faculty can continue as a “participant” as many times as you like – without the stipend - or as a Mentor after you have taught for at least three (3) full years.

 - Begins with a one-day seminar held prior to college Inservice.
 This year it will be held in the Longhouse (Building 31) on September 18, 2018 from 9am - 4pm with the opportunity to visit the Fitness Center, Academic Technology Center or Human Resources until 5:00.
 Stipends ($150 for the full day) are paid for attending since we are not officially on contracted teaching time yet.
 Breakfast and lunch will be served.